You grab your boxed mac and cheese out of the cupboard, get a pan ready, and then BAM.

 Texture: Thicker.
 I recommend adding the cream cheese in a hot pan to ensure it melts and mixes well with the cheese powder and butter.
-Add a couple of teaspoons of hot water to the mix if it’s too thick.

 Overall: Honestly, this is so good that I’ll be deliberately subbing in cream cheese going forwards.

 Heavy cream is a great alternative to milk, mostly because it doesn’t impact the flavor of the mac and cheese.

 If you don’t want to make the dish too heavy or calorific, consider using less cream and mixing in some water as well.

 How much heavy cream should I substitute for milk?